-- 3. Disposal of evidence

-- D. Reasonable expectation of privacy

-- 4th Amendment 1.
+- 1. 4th Amendment

-- Probable Cause a.
+- a.
+Probable Cause

 - b.
 1529PC

 - 2. Consent search vs. search warrant

 - 3. Mincey Warrant

 - 4. Exigent Circumstances

-- III.
+III.
 Crime scene containment; size

-- Making it big enough to adequately preserve the evidence but not unnecessarily large.

-- B. Establishing an inner containment (primary) evidence preservation

-- & outer containment

-- providing deputies with a working environment away from evidence & to keep out media / civilian problems

-- C. Adjusting crime scene size if necessary

-- 1. Upon onset, think big crime scenes can always be reduced during the course of the investigation

-- 2. Hesitating to enlarge a crime scene can be costly later for evidence documenting and gathering purposes

-- 3. Thinking out of the box, utilizing a three dimensional crime scene
+- A. Making it big enough to adequately preserve the evidence but not unnecessarily large. - B. Establishing an inner containment (primary) evidence preservation - & outer containment - 1. providing deputies with a working environment away from evidence & to keep out media / civilian problems - C. Adjusting crime scene size if necessary - 1.
+Upon onset, think big crime scenes can always be reduced during the course of the investigation - 2.
+Hesitating to enlarge a crime scene can be costly later for evidence documenting and gathering purposes - 3.
+Thinking out of the box, utilizing a three dimensional crime scene mentality